 No preparation is necessary.

-Hemoglobin (Hb) (the main component of red blood cells) is a protein that carries oxygen away from the lungs to the body tissues.
-This test is done to diagnose or monitor the severity of various kinds of hemolytic anemia -- a low red blood cell count caused by the abnormal breakdown of red blood cells.
+Hemoglobin (Hb) is the main component of red blood cells.
+It is a protein that carries oxygen.
+This test is done to diagnose or monitor the severity of hemolytic anemia.
+This is a disorder in which a low red blood cell count is caused by the abnormal breakdown of red blood cells.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.